cdlhub/documentation/md/DataConversionComponents.md

 <a id="fmpolicytc"></a>
 ## fm policytc
 The fm policytc binary file contains the cross reference between the aggregations of losses defined in the fm programme file at a particular level and the calculation rule that should be applied as defined in the fm profile file.
-This is required for fmcalc only.
+This file is required for fmcalc only.

-This must be in the following location with filename format;
+This  must have the following location and filename;
 * input/fm_policytc.bin

 #### File format